kazamcards/kazam-next-alpha/README.md

     Status: Resolved.

 2. Problem: Deployments failing.
-    Cause: Errors in TypeScript - params in the indivdual product page was being flagged for its type not being declared.
+    Cause: Errors in TypeScript.
+Numerous types not being declared has prevented this project from deploying.
-    Status: Testing.
+    Status: Unresolved, but in progress.